JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 - **delay exceeds a state's budget → descend**, inlining the operation's body into this DAG so something too slow for one state can be split across several.

+There is a fourth reason to descend that has nothing to do with delay: the area search may pass an `opened` set of entities it wants taken apart because doing so is estimated to make the design smaller (§3.7).
+Both paths go through the same code; the budget test and the `opened` set are simply OR-ed.

-Descent only enters entities with a recorded live Python callable — i.e. things that came from Python source that can be regenerated.
-A built-in operator entity is atomic no matter how slow, because its innards are the C/VHDL support library, not Python.
-Descent is also **best-effort**: a body that cannot be regenerated falls back to keeping the operation atomic (reported as a floor), rather than failing the build.
+Descent enters an entity if it has a recorded live Python callable — i.e. it came from Python source that can be regenerated — or if it is a built-in operator for which the soft-operator library supplied an equivalent that does (§3.7).
+Descent is **best-effort**: a body that cannot be regenerated falls back to keeping the operation atomic (reported as a floor) rather than failing the build.

+Also skipped while walking: submodule instances whose names contain `CLOCK_ENABLE`.
+Those are clock-gating plumbing the backend adds to a `Logic` when it gates submodules inside an `if`, and they only appear on passes where that backend step has already run over these objects — which the driver's later reschedules see, because they reuse a parser state a full build has been through.
+They are not data operations, and tracing their operands looks for drivers a pure function does not have.

 `_trace_operand` also records the **cast chain**: every intermediate wire type between producer and consumer.
 Assigning a wire narrows to the destination's